FooqX/GoldenRatio/README.md

 Golden Ratio is a FOSS Android calculator application, that helps you to calculate a, b, sum using the [Golden Ratio](https://en.wikipedia.org/wiki/Golden_ratio).

-## Installation
+## Get the app

 Install [Droidify](https://github.com/Droid-ify/client), or add IzzyOnDroid's repo to F-Droid, then search for this app and install it there.
-(PENDING)

 Alternatively, you could directly download the APK file from releases and update that way too.
 ## Usage